justinshwang/jcrew-scraper/README.md

 2. Linux
 All dependencies installed running setup.sh along with cron setup

+3. Update config.yaml file in each scrapy project folder (i.e. /jcrew.config.yaml) to specify websites to scrape
 ## Run program
 Schedule a Cron Job (Linux Only)
 1. Run setup.sh script.
 Modify HOUR, MINUTE, and PATH variables in script to schedule when spider appropriately